Infra.Market becomes India’s newest unicorn with $100 million fundraise – TechCrunch

-The newest unicorn in India is a startup that is helping construction and real estate companies in the world’s second most populated nation procure materials and handle logistics for their projects.
+The newest unicorn in India is a startup that is helping construction and real estate companies in the world’s second-most populated nation procure materials and handle logistics for their projects.

-Four year-old Infra.Market said on Thursday it has raised $100 million in a Series C round led by Tiger Global.
-Existing investors including Foundamental, Accel Partners, Nexus Venture Partners, Evolvence India Fund, and Sistema Asia Fund also participated in the round, which valued the Indian startup at $1 billion.
+Four-year-old Infra.Market said on Thursday it has raised $100 million in a Series C round led by Tiger Global.
+Existing investors, including Foundamental, Accel Partners, Nexus Venture Partners, Evolvence India Fund and Sistema Asia Fund also participated in the round, which valued the Indian startup at $1 billion.

 The new round, which brings Infra.Market’s total to-date raise to about $150 million, comes just two months after the Mumbai-headquartered startup concluded its Series B round.
 The startup was valued at about $200 million post-money in the December round, a person familiar with the matter told TechCrunch.
 Avendus Capital advised Infra.Market on the new transaction.